Living to 100 May be More Realistic than You Think

 If living to 100 is your goal, you can get there by living a lifestyle that is conducive to above average health.

-• Diet is crucial.
+- Diet is crucial.
 The foods you ingest have a remarkable effect on your health.
 Turning away from fatty fried foods and filling your diet with nutritious foods like fish, vegetables, fruits, and nuts is a game changer for maintaining a healthy lifestyle.

-• Exercise to maintain physical and mental fitness.
+- Exercise to maintain physical and mental fitness.
 Our bodies were not designed to be sedentary.
 Regular exercise helps burn the calories needed to remain fit and also mentally sharp.
 Remember, Jack LaLanne was 96 years-old when he died as a result of pneumonia.

-• Reduce stress whenever and wherever possible.
+- Reduce stress whenever and wherever possible.
 It’s no secret that most Americans put their job before their health.
 Loving your job and having hobbies outside of it will go a long way to reducing stress and provide a sense of accomplishment.
 If you don’t love what you do, make a plan to do what you love.

-• Eat out less.
+- Eat out less.
 People that cook and eat at home do much better health-wise than those who frequently eat out.
 When you cook it, you know for sure what’s in it.

-• Have a loving partner.
+- Have a loving partner.
 Yes, there’s proof.
 A study published by Duke University revealed that married couples tend to live longer than single people.

-• Don’t forget about your teeth.
+- Don’t forget about your teeth.
 Brushing and flossing at least twice a day makes for healthier teeth and reduces the risk of heart disease, stroke, and dementia.

 Financial Preparation

 When you think about living to 100 or any other age past 80, you’ll need to do some financial planning to make sure you can support yourself and not become a financial burden to others.
-For most people, social security will not provide enough living to 100financially to live life comfortably after retirement.
+For most people, social security will not provide enough financially to live life comfortably after retirement.
 Knowing this, it is incumbent on everyone to plan for the years when you can no longer earn a living.
 Starting early in life to save money for retirement makes it much easier to reach your retirement goals rather than starting late.

 You can implement your retirement plan on your own, or you can hire a financial planner who is professionally trained to devise a plan to meet your needs and help you get there during your lifetime.
 Professional retirement planning has become a very competitive industry which can benefit workers looking to save on management fees.
 Take the time to research licensed financial planners in your area that have a proven track record and are getting great reviews from their clients.